My Journey to Every Country in the World

 I started counting countries a few years back because of my lifelong desire to travel to every country in the world, meaning I needed to keep track of where I have been.
 I have been traveling internationally since I was a child; I boarded my first transatlantic flight with my family in 1991.
 We first visited England which was my third country (the US and Canada being the first two), to visit family, on our way to Uganda to visit more family.
 By the time I graduated high school I had visited eight countries and territories.

 My travel intensified between 2009 and 2011.
 I zigzagged across Europe and traveled to far flung outposts such as Fiji.
 By the time my 30th birthday rolled around I had visited 46 countries and territories.
-Fast forward almost four years and now I am at 115 countries and territories with a mission to travel to every country on earth!

 How many countries are there?

 This is the most common question when I mention my goal to people and it is not always easy to answer.
 The United Nations has 193 member countries which are those that are recognized by the vast majority of sovereign nations in the world.
 There are also two non-member observing states – Vatican City and Palestine.
 Kosovo and Taiwan remain disputed territories that are only considered sovereign nations by some UN member countries.
 So the easy answer is 195.
-My goal of traveling to all of the countries in the world is based on 195 of which I have visited 106.
-I am more than halfway there!

 What are territories?